-Branding the employees' behaviour has strategic impact for corporation due to its crucial role in transmitting the organizational brand's values to external stakeholders.
-13 Further, the communication theory also underpin the importance of employees for shaping the corporate culture as corporate branding. ^{13, 14} The role of core values are significant for corporate sustainable performance, and the organization need an alignment between the core values, as to build strong corporate brand.
-15
+Branding the employees' behaviour has strategic impact for corporation due to its crucial role in transmitting the organizational brand's values to external stakeholders.13 Further, the communication theory also underpin the importance of employees for shaping the corporate culture as corporate branding.^{13, 14} The role of core values are significant for corporate sustainable performance, and the organization need an alignment between the core values, as to build strong corporate brand.15

 Organizational citizenship behaviour can described as the employees self-individual contribution behaviours outside their formal role on their organizational value of expectations.
-This rare behavior are various to the organizational formal remmuneration system, and enhances the customer perceived reputation and branding performance of the organization.16 Brand citizenship behaviour is more than as a part of organisational citizenship behaviour, but goes beyond the scope of organizational citizenship behaviour as it also includes stakeholders standardized [12] filment of every employee behaviours.
-Brand citizenship behave our is an aggregate construct which describes those generic employee behaviours that enhance the brand identity.
-Employee's behaviors are critical for the consumer-based brand 20 ty, by the placing position service employees which locate he interface between the brand promise and brand delivery to the consumer heart and mind, in order to create well service brand associations.8
+This rare behavior are various to the organizational formal remmuneration system, and enhances the customer perceived reputation and branding performance of the organization.16 Brand citizenship behaviour is more than as a part of organisational citizenship behaviour, but goes beyond the scope of organizational citizenship behaviour as it also includes stakeholders standardized fullfilment of every employee behaviours.
+Brand citizenship behaviour is an aggregate construct which describes those generic employee behaviours that enhance the brand identity.
+Employee's behaviors are critical for the consumer-based brand equity, by the placing position service employees which locate at the interface between the brand promise and brand delivery to the consumer heart and mind, in order to create well service brand associations.8

-A firm develops this internal branding or internal marketing to fortify its employee-based brand equity.^{6, 17} By promotate and educating the brand to employees, internal branding per employees clarify their roles in building and delivering and attributes associated with the products and/or services they are an another products and/or services they are another products and/or services they are another products and/or services they are another products and/or services.
-In other words, employees can make a powerful connection to the organization's products and/or services.

-and learn their place in 'the picture,' 19 which leads to employ7; commitments to the corporate brand.
-Moreover, given that 7 emal branding is seen as a means to build powerful brands, 5 1t helps the organization acquire a sustainable and competitive advantage, 6 and eventually allows the organization to differentiate itself from its competitors.
+A firm develops this internal branding or internal marketing to fortify its employee-based brand equity.
+By promoting and educating the brand to employees, internal branding helps employees clarify their roles in building and delivering brand attributes associated with the products and/or services they sell and can therefore encourage them to think about the brand more consciously.
+In other words, employees can make a powerful connection to the organization's products and/or services 18 and learn their place in 'the picture,' 19 which leads to employees' commitments to the corporate brand.
+Moreover, given that internal branding is seen as a means to build powerful brands, 5 it helps the organization acquire a sustainable and competitive advantage, 6 and eventually allows the organization to differentiate itself from its competitors.
 8

-The main focus of employee branding in servicing is highht on the employees' role in creating and maintaining the brand attributes associated with the organization's reputation and service performance.18 The activities implied by the label 5 uployee branding, because these organizational action are nten 5 to impress brand attributes onto the work behavior of their employees, who are then expected to infuse service brand attributes throughout their work in order to deliver good service quality further, the employees' knowledge and understanding 11 brands image is the key criteria with employee branding.
-This is influenced by the internal and external messages of the organization The broad definitions of employee branding referreg to the strategic branding process which creates, nego-8 tes and enacts sustainable relationships between organization and its new potential and existing employees under the influence of the total corporate value contexts which aims to co-creating sustainable self-values for the individual, the organization, and consumer.20
+The main focus of employee branding in servicing is highlight on the employees' role in creating and maintaining the brand attributes associated with the organization's reputation and service performance.18 The activities implied by the label employee branding, because these organizational action are intended to impress brand attributes onto the work behavior of their employees, who are then expected to infuse service brand attributes throughout their work in order to deliver good service quality.
+18 Further, the employees' knowledge and understanding of a brands image is the key criteria with employee branding.
+This is influenced by the internal and external messages of the organization.9 The broad definitions of employee branding referred to the strategic branding process which creates, negotiates and enacts sustainable relationships between organization and its new potential and existing employees under the influence of the total corporate value contexts which aims to co-creating sustainable self-values for the individual, the organization, and consumer.20